 If financially feasible, sellers who suffer infringement can seek redress in court.

-Court cases where Amazon sellers faced intellectual property issues:
+Court cases where Amazon sellers faced intellectual property law issues:

 There have been many situations where legal action was taken against Amazon for common law violations that caused damages to both sellers and buyers.
 These include: copyright infringement, breach of agreements with vendors, deceptive advertising practices and more.

-If you are an Amazon seller and want to learn about what courts have said in cases involving intellectual property issues, we wrote the book on cases involving Amazon and Amazon sellers.
+If you’re an Amazon seller and want to learn about what courts have said in cases involving intellectual property law issues, we wrote the book on cases involving Amazon and Amazon sellers.

 Regardless of the outcome of any particular case, these instances show that Amazon law is not above the law that we all must follow.